ECB and Irish Interest Rates

 The ECB cannot control longer term interest rates but can influence them by means of Forward Guidance ( indicating to the market how long it expects to keep rates where they are) or by buying Government and Corporate bonds (Quantitative Easing) which seeks to impact longer rates in a more direct manner.
 The ECB introduced an additional bond purchase scheme in 2020, the PEPP, to counter the impact of the pandemic on economic activity and inflation.
 The July meeting last year also revealed the birth of a new policy tool – the Transmission Protection Instrument (TPI) which will buy bonds where the ECB feels that ‘fragmentation ‘ is occurring and hence compromising its monetary policy across the euro area.
 Eligibility is conditional on a given country pursuing appropriately sound fiscal policies.

-The ECB lagged both the US Federal Reserve and the Bank of England in tightening monetary policy, with the first rate rise in this cycle not coming to July last year, reflecting their initial view that the spike in inflation was largely energy driven and transitory.
-They have now raised rates by 4.0%, taking the Deposit rate to 3.5% at the June meeting , believing now that inflation is more entrenched and will fall at a slower pace than initially envisaged, and still forecast to be above target by the second half of 2025.
+The ECB lagged both the US Federal Reserve and the Bank of England in tightening monetary policy, with the first rate rise in this cycle not coming to July 2022, reflecting their initial view that the spike in inflation was largely energy driven and transitory.
+They subsequently raised by 4.5%, taking the Deposit rate to 4.0% and the refi rate to 4.5%.